rohany/StandardML-GPU/docs/index.md

 Allowing for an interface between Standard ML and the GPU has a number of difficulties, which relate to the restricted nature of GPU computation, in contrast to the lack of restrictions in terms of memory management and syntactic constructs of Standard ML.
-To be specific :
+To be specific the difficulties lie in :
 1. Providing an intuitive abstraction for memory management for device memory, since Standard ML does not have manual memory management.
 2. Providing a flexible interface (as much polymorphism, higher order functions as possible) that allows users to write mostly SML, and more functional style programs.
 3. Implementing very efficient primitives that allow for arbitrary user-defined functions.
-4. Change the structure of parallel function programs to allow for more efficient use of hardware.
+4. Work around the structure of parallel function programs to allow for more efficient use of hardware.

+## Abstraction

+## Implementation

+### Memory Management

+### Primitives

+### Types and Tuples

+### Fusing

+## Performance and Analysis

+### Baseline Primitive Performance

+### Fused Primitive Performance

+## Conclusion

+## Work Distribution

+Both partners did equal work!

 ## Checkpoint
 Find our checkpoint write-up [here](checkpoint.md).